YasmineBB/ceramics-studio-platform/README.md

 ## Technologies Used

+- Gitpod was the platform used to develop the project.
+- GitHub was used to build and host the repository, build the projects board and track issues.
+- Heroku was used to deploy the site.

 ### Languages Used

+- HTML was used for the layout of all templates.
+- CSS was used to style the pages and maintaining brand and styling consistent across the site.

 ### Frameworks

 - Django
   - Django was the main framework, and the backbone of this project, where I created the models, views and forms for the site.
 - Bootstrap
+  - Bootstrap 5 was used to develop a responsive, mobile friendly site using the predefined classes for a clear and consistent layout.

 - Cloudinary

 ### Libraries

 - Summernote
+  - Summernote was the WYSIWYG editor used to create posts in the Django admin panel for teachers to use.

 - Google Fonts
 - Font Awesome
+  - Font Awesome was used for the icon that appears when a user is logged in.

 ## Testing